jakemoves/cohort-unity-client/README.md

 This Unity project includes the [Cohort Unity Client asset package](https://github.com/jakemoves/cohort-unity-client) and is useful as a template or for testing Cohort.

 ## Getting started
+- download the Cohort Unity Client asset package and import it into your Unity project

 ### Import (paid) dependencies from Unity Asset Store
 - [BestHTTP](https://assetstore.unity.com/packages/tools/network/best-http-10872)